Our Prizes & Awards

 Norris and Carol Hundley Award

 Norris and Carol Hundley Award of $750 is given annually for the most distinguished book on any historical subject submitted by a scholar who resides within the twenty-two Western states or four Canadian provinces from which the Branch draws its membership.
-All submissions for the 2013 award should be made for a book published in 2012.
+All submissions for the 2014 award should be made for a book published in 2013.
 It is offered for both first and subsequent books and to young as well as mature scholars.
 Historians, however, cannot compete simultaneously for the Hundley and PCB Book Awards.
-Presses should submit nominations from books published in 2012 to each member of the award committee listed below.
-The deadline for submission is April 01, 2013.
+Presses should submit nominations for books published in 2013 to each member of the award committee listed below.
+The deadline for submission is April 01, 2014.

 - Norris and Carol Hundley Award Committee